Vienna Hietzing Cemetery: Grillparzer, Klimt, Moser, Wagner

 ( View map location at OpenStreetMap )

-I made all photos above with a Fujifilm X70 fixed-lens prime on 16 May 2018 and 15 May 2022.
+I made all photos above with a Fujifilm X70 fixed-lens prime during visits in 2018, 2022, and 2023.
 This post appears on Fotoeins Fotografie at fotoeins DOT com as https://wp.me/p1BIdT-c45.

 Thank you, Henry for this special tour.